Pray First (Chris Hodges)

 Study Guide Book

-Pray First - Session 1: The Five P's of Prayer
+• S1: The Five P's of Prayer (Pray First)

 The Priority, Place, Plan, Power, and Person of prayer.